nixnmtm/SMSL/README.rst

 Introduction
 ============

-Fluctuation matching is a different approach to protein structural analysis.
+SMSL is a different approach to parameterize the multiscale models for protein structural analysis.
 Typically, an elastic network model (ENM) creates springs between coarse-grain sites and then uses normal mode analysis (NMA) to determine the vibrational information that occurs within the structure; most ENMs emply study proteins